Request Execution

 ConnectionAdapter

-Once Connection Types are available in the schema, you also need equivalent Java types.
-GraphQL Java provides those, including generic Connection and Edge, as well as a PageInfo.
+In addition to Connection Types in the schema, you will also need equivalent Java types.
+GraphQL Java provides those, including generic Connection and Edge types, and PageInfo.

 Spring for GraphQL defines the ConnectionAdapter contract to adapt a container of items to Connection.
-Adapters are applied through a DataFetcher decorator that is in turn installed through a ConnectionFieldTypeVisitor.
+Adapters are invoked from a DataFetcher decorator that is in turn added by a ConnectionFieldTypeVisitor.
 You can configure it as follows:

 ConnectionAdapter adapter = ... ;